rredy/registry-app/README.md

 Swagger

-Right now not using animatable,using List for all curd operations
+Right now not using any database,using List for all curd operations

 Used  Three controllers for the API Construction documented all post and get calls